 I need a throne of skulls.
 It’s that obvious.
 How is a man of my temperament supposed to operate in this day and age without a throne of skulls?
 It’s ridiculous to think that I could be the successful freelance writer that I am without having a throne of skulls, but somehow I’ve done it.
 The question is: how long can I keep this up without a throne of skulls?

 My wife disagrees.
-She thinks that a throne of skulls is both disgusting and tacky, not to mention that it would cause her to constantly feel fear in my presence.
+She thinks that a throne of skulls is both disgusting and tacky, not to mention it would cause her to constantly feel fear in my presence.
 Dammit, woman, that’s the idea!
 Don’t you get it?
 A man with a throne of skulls is a man who’s not to be trifled with.
 Throne of skulls equals power.
-Donald Trump has one, as does Warren Buffett.
-Barack Obama doesn’t, but he’s looking into it.
+Steven Spielberg has one, as does Warren Buffett.
+Justin Trudeau doesn’t, but he’s looking into it.

 People ask me: “Does it have to be human skulls?”
 Of course it does!
 What kind of a fool would I look like sitting on a throne of cat skulls or fish skulls?
 Who would take me seriously then?
 No one, that’s who.
 At least not without a throne of human skulls, they wouldn’t.